chenxingqiang/secret-learn/doc/metadata_routing.rst

 `sample_weight` in its `fit()` method and considers it to calculate its centroids.
 `classes` are consumed by some classifiers and `groups` are used in some splitters, but any data that is passed into an object's methods apart from X and y can be considered as metadata.
-Prior to jax-sklearn version 1.3, there was no single API for passing metadata like that if these objects were used in conjunction with other objects, e.g. a scorer accepting `sample_weight` inside a :class:`~model_selection.GridSearchCV`.
+Prior to secret-learn version 1.3, there was no single API for passing metadata like that if these objects were used in conjunction with other objects, e.g. a scorer accepting `sample_weight` inside a :class:`~model_selection.GridSearchCV`.